 - The United Church of Canada's General Council advocates regularly on issues of justice and improving policies around human rights and the environment, to name just two areas of interest

 - Support of regional, national, and international ministries through a percentage of Sunday givings contributed to the Mission and Service Fund of the United Church of Canada

 - Fundraising for short-term international projects, e.g. Kakuma Refugee camp; Kenya, Blossom School in Burma (Myanmar); flood victims of Mozambique

 - Sharing our ministries world-wide through an effective web presence

 Ministry of Partnership

 - Use of our resources to enable community programs that are in keeping with our values, such as Kids of Note and The Notations: integrated choirs for people with and without disabilities

-- St. Andrew's College at the university campus where future U.C.
+- St. Andrew's College at the University of Saskatchewan campus where future U.C.
 Ministers receive degrees

 - University of Sask.
 Ecumenical Chaplaincy